NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Cascade is able to run with fairly limited CPU and memory.
-Exact figures are not yet available, but in principle with more CPU cores more operations will benefit from parallelization, adn with more memory it will be possible to load and sign larger zones.
+Exact figures are not yet available, but in principle with more CPU cores more operations will benefit from parallelization, and with more memory it will be possible to load and sign larger zones.